watem-sedem/watem-sedem/docs/choices.rst

 The Include buffers option adjusts the routing in the pixels.
 All pixels within a buffer with the buffer extension id are routed to the outletpixel of the buffer.
 This outletpixel in the bufferraster is marked with the buffer id.
 The amount of sediment that flows out of the bufferoutlet is reduced with the trapping efficiency of the buffer.

+TO DO: ktc and C-factor at these pixels

 .. _includeditches:

 Include ditches
 ###############

 Ditches alter the sediment flow.
 The sediment will follow the course of a ditch in stead of along the steepest slope.

+TO DO: ktc and C-factor at these pixels

 .. _includedams: